OvidiuS/citadel-swing-grav/pages/02.Info/07.rules/default.md

 ### Physical Injury
 There is a risk of physical injuries during dance activities.
 It is the participant's responsibility and decision to do any dance activity during the event.
 Do your best to be careful – for yourself and for the others as well!

-The organizers does not take any responsibility for participants’ physical injuries.
+The organizers do not take any responsibility for participants’ physical injuries.

 ### Decisions
 Participants have to accept the decisions of the teachers and organizers during the event and especially during audition.